nansencenter/NERSC-HYCOM-CICE/docs/compilation.md

 ::::

 :::{note}
 Olivia support is a work in progress.
+MSCPROGS compilation is tested; HYCOM-CICE and `hycom_ALL` are not yet covered.
 :::

 ## Compile MSCPROGS (libhycnersc.a)